Kathy Griffin in court: Kim and Kanye West better neighbors than KB Home CEO

 The comedian faced her millionaire neighbor, Jeffrey Mezger, CEO of KB Home, over their long-standing battle which includes restraining orders, noise complaints, name calling, allegations of spying and antics such as throwing trash.

-According to The Blast, when Griffin took the stand on Thursday, the controversial comedian joked that she had found better neighbors in Kim Kardashian and Kanye West than Mezger and his wife, and that she had never before had an issue with a neighbor until moving next door to Mezger.
+According to The Blast, when Griffin took the stand on Thursday, the controversial comedian joked that Kim Kardashian and Kanye West were better neighbors than Mezger and his wife, and that she had never before had an issue with a neighbor until moving next door to Mezger.

 Griffin's disagreement with her neighbor began in 2016 after she and her boyfriend, Randy Bick, moved into the gated Los Angeles neighborhood where Mezger and his wife also lived.
 In September, Bick called the cops on his new neighbor and his wife and cited noise complaints after hours of noise coming from Mezger’s home.